 "We know that technology and the access to technology in general gives people more options to try to victimize someone, and so whether it's through Facebook or for access through the prison through the cellphones, every time there's more technology available, there's another chance to victimize someone," said Mains.

-The Julian Center provided shelter and counseling for 6,841 women and children in 2012.
+The Julian Center provided shelter and counseling for 6,841 women and children

 Mains said the recovery process can be knocked off track by a convict calling with threats, or even calling in hopes of reconciling once their prison term is finished.